nf-core/eager/docs/usage.md

 ## Step skipping parameters

 Some of the steps in the pipeline can be executed optionally.
 If you specify specific steps to be skipped, there won't be any output related to these modules.

+### `--skip_adapterremoval`
+Turns off the AdapterRemoval module, thus reads are directly mapped without adapter clipping and read merging being applied.
+If you just want to perform adapter clipping but do not want to merge reads, use `--clip_no_merging`as parameter instead of this.

 ### `--skip_preseq`